-As part of this year’s Consulting Challenge, MBA student teams turned their knowledge into practice by working with Leeds-based organisations SmartAid and Red Ladder Theatre Company, to offer recommendations for expanding each company’s scope of operation and improving their overall efficiencies.
+MBA students have previously turned their knowledge into practice by working with Leeds-based organisations SmartAid and Red Ladder Theatre Company, to offer recommendations for expanding each company’s scope of operation and improving their overall efficiencies.

 SmartAid co-founders David Price and James Waggott with MBA students Jose Bermudez Belver, Mohd Bin Mohd Ghazali, Masanori Sato, Cheng-Yang Lien, Song Wan.

 David Price, co-founder of SmartAid, worked closely with this year’s MBA student teams to address a number of key business issues within his organisation:

 "The teams spent a lot of time really understanding the challenges of my organisation, especially some of the differences with us being a social enterprise, and came up with a number of new ideas and recommendations.
 We have already implemented a number of their ideas, which have really streamlined our marketing process.
 Others we are still implementing over the next few months.
 I would highly recommend any business to go through the process and benefit from working with a team of very high calibre individuals working on real life challenges for you."

 - Red Ladder Theatre Company